Is My Child at Risk for Autism? Early Signs & Risk Factors Explained

 - Prenatal exposures, including certain medications, toxins, or high air pollution levels

 Researchers believe these factors may influence brain development through mechanisms such as immune system changes, inflammation, cell stress, or shifts in the maternal microbiome.
-While more studies are needed, continued research helps doctors and scientists look for ways to support healthier pregnancies and early development.5
+While more studies are needed, continued research helps doctors and scientists look for ways to support healthier pregnancies and earlier autism identification.5

 Birth complications & early brain injury

-Some birth complications may raise the risk for autism, such as:
+Some birth complications may raise autism risk, including:

 Children who experience a serious brain injury early in life may also face a higher risk.
 In one study of over 500 children who experienced an acquired brain injury before age 2, about 2.7% later received an autism spectrum disorder diagnosis.
 On average, these children received their diagnosis nearly five years later than typical.
 Many also had other health challenges that may have masked early autism symptoms.7